AMGAS14/Next-Gen-AI/README.md

 ## How to Contribute

-All help and contribution his welcome .
+All help and contribution are welcome .